daudix/daudix.one/posts/migration-from-github-to-codeberg.md

 First, request and wait for manual approval to access to Woodpecker CI by opening an issue [here](https://codeberg.org/Codeberg-e.V./requests/issues/new/choose) and selecting _Woodpecker CI Access_, it should take no more than 12 hours

-After approval, create `blog-source` and `blog` repositories (names can be whatever you want), the later will contain the generated static site, and create `.woodpecker.yml` file in the `blog-source` repository.
+After approval, create `blog-source` and `blog` repositories (names can be whatever you want), the later will contain the generated static site, and should only have `pages` branch in it, and create `.woodpecker.yml` file in the `blog-source` repository.

 Then copy and paste the contents of [Jekyll workflow example](https://codeberg.org/Codeberg-CI/examples/src/branch/main/Jekyll/jekyll.yml) in `.woodpecker.yml`